adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 	  color: blue;
 	}

-Here the element will be blue as intended.

-## But sometimes we must use IDs?

-Sometimes we must use an ID.
-For example, labels are linked to form controls using the ID.
-For another, internal anchors are bound by ID.
-Both examples improve the user experience from a behavioural perspective but they have no bearing on styles.

-It's not that we can't use IDs.
-It's just that we should avoid them as hooks for *styling*.
+In this case, the element will be blue as we intended.
+So it's not that we can't use IDs, it's just that we should avoid them as hooks *styling*.